DustinBrett/daedalOS/README.md

   - Use grid to fix landscape alignment
   - Save icon positions
 - File Manager
-  - Favicon size is showing `NaN` sometimes
   - Scale open/close from center of icon image
   - Switch to react-table for resizable columns
   - Sort contents by name/date
+  - Truncate all text (line height never changes)
+  - File sizes
+    - Cache file sizes during `genfs`
+    - File size sometimes returns `-1`
+    - File size not correct for new files
   - Complete UI/Toolbar/Breadcrumb Bar
 - Icons
   - zIndex on drag should be above windows